scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 thankful for because I got a lot of exercise today!
 Walk at lunch being part of it; but mostly dancing for just under 3 hours with a friend!

+### Day 63

+Lunch was soylent today, with the usual walk.
+But dinner was fast food for funzies.
+Tomorrow will be more soylent though, probably for lunch and dinner because I have outing plans for Freitag

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/